DrTTom/EasyData/README.md

 - insert data elements at specified positions
 - create recurring elements by expanding a FOR-expression
 - support conditional elements.
 - support definition of macros and values to keep the structure complex templates simple

-Although this project has been created as example for teaching, first tests show that creation of LaTeX or DOCX documents already works well enough to be of practical use.
+Although this project has been created as example for teaching, it has been proven useful as library for other projects as well.

 ## Usage as application

 The application can handle any kind of text based files (for instance HTML, XML, LateX source codes) as well as DOCX documents.
-It will not work with documents using lots of internal references (Excel files) or relying on length of elements (ASN.1).
+It will not work with documents using lots of internal references (Excel files) or relying on length of elements ( ASN.1).
 Call script specifying data file, template file and output file.

 Data must be provided as JSON.

 Freely choose beginning, ending and marking character for the special tags to include into the document template.
 For instance, `(`, `)` and `@` will work inside most documents.
 In that case, all special tags are of form `(@<content>)` which are used in the following explanations.

 Within the markup of the special tags, the characters `"`, `(` and `)` appear.
 The braces may be replaced by `{` and `}` to avoid collision with special tag markers.
 The character `"` can be replaced by DOCX processors, you may use `#` instead.
 Instead of `(@END)`, it is always possible to use a more specific form as for example `(@/IF)` or `(@/FOR)`.

 The following special tags are supported: